LEAN-96/RAG-Demystified/README.md

 Source: [The Prompt Report: A Systematic Survey of Prompting Techniques](https://arxiv.org/pdf/2406.06608):

-## Retrieval-Augmented Generation (RAG):
+## Retrieval-Augmented Generation (RAG)

 ![RAG_Origin_Terms_Heatmap](https://github.com/LEAN-96/RAG-Demystified/assets/150592634/83d8af41-cc3d-47da-87da-24cda82c1c44)

-To address the limitations of LLMs, the field of AI has introduced a general-purpose fine-tuning recipe called Retrieval-Augmented Generation (RAG).
+To address the limitations of LLMs, the field of AI has introduced a "general-purpose fine-tuning recipe" called Retrieval-Augmented Generation (RAG).
 RAG was first introduced by [Lewis et. al](http://arxiv.org/abs/2005.11401) in 2020.
 The authors introduced RAG as a novel approach to natural language processing (NLP) tasks that require access to external knowledge sources (Non-parametric knowledge).
 RAG builds upon the advancements in large language models (LLMs) like GPT (Generative Pre-trained Transformer) models, integrating retrieval-based methods to enhance the generation process and to overcome the fixed amount of knowledge (Parametric knowledge).

 Let's explore RAG through the analogy of a student attending an exam:
 Think of a pre-trained Large Language Model (LLM) as a closed-book exam where the student relies solely on their memorized knowledge without referring to any materials.
 They're expected to answer questions based on what they've learned beforehand.
 Now, picture RAG as an open-book exam for the same student, but with a twist: they haven't studied!
 In this scenario, the student can access a textbook during the exam, similar to how RAG integrates an external knowledge base with the language model.
 In essence, RAG is like an open-book exam without studying, where the student (or the model) can access additional resources but must still navigate through them to find the correct information, while pre-trained LLMs are more like closed-book exams where the model can only use what it already knows.